 As their tagline implies, “build it beautiful” holds with all their awesome templates.
-After a few quick onboarding questions, Squarespace will show you several website templates you can choose to build a professional site for your business.
+After a few quick onboarding questions, Squarespace will show you several website templates to build a professional site for your business.
 I liked the simplicity in describing each design- outlining how one is different from the other in one or two sentences in an everyday language.

 The second pro for non-web designers is that the back end is user-friendly.
 Check out this great feature when you want to add a page to your website.
 You click the plus sign and are greeted with a friendly interface of types of pages you can add to your site.
 Select the page that best fits your need, and it’s like a web designer created a new page for you to fill in your information.
 However, editing the page is a little more complicated, but I’ll discuss this in my con section.